xet7/TSC/smc/docs/scripting/sprite.md

 evtname
 : The name of the event to register for, downcased.
-For example, if you want to register for the Touch event, pass `"touch"`. handler
+For example, if you want to register for the Touch event, pass `"touch"`.

+handler
-: The event handler, i.e. the function to write that shall be called when the event is triggered.
+: The event handler, i.e. the function that shall be called when the event is triggered.

 ### set_massive_type ###########################################################